A group of business professionals in suits are sitting around a table, with two women shaking hands and smiling.

 2. Which crowdfunding platform should I choose?

-Choose derived from your project type: Kickstarter for creative projects, Indiegogo for flexible funding, and GoFundMe for personal causes.
+Choose based on your project type: Kickstarter for creative projects, Indiegogo for flexible funding, and GoFundMe for personal causes.

 3. How much effort does a crowdfunding campaign need?

-Crowdfunding takes important effort, from creating a captivating campaign to appropriate with backers and fulfilling rewards.
+Crowdfunding takes significant effort, from creating a compelling campaign to engaging with backers and fulfilling rewards.

 4. What happens if my campaign doesn’t reach its aim?